vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-jest.md

-# Testing single file components with Jest
+# Testing Single File Components with Jest

 > An example project for this setup is available on [GitHub](https://github.com/vuejs/vue-test-utils-jest-example).